-To support this work, the EdTech Hub is looking to build a pool of expert consultants (‘Expert Pool’) who will collectively contribute to the Hub’s mission to build the global evidence base about the use of technology in education in a practically-focused way that supports decision-makers.
+To support this work, the EdTech Hub is looking to build a network of specialist consultants (‘Specialist Network’) who will collectively contribute to the Hub’s mission to build the global evidence base about the use of technology in education in a practically-focused way that supports decision-makers.
 Likely tasks include:

 - prepare policy, research or practitioner briefs, guidance documents, summaries of evidence, and blog posts on commonly-asked questions related to EdTech

 - provide expert advice (for now, via phone and video consultations, and where safe, in-person) to low- and middle-income country governments on EdTech issues

 - provide expert advice to innovators that are testing interventions using technology

 - prepare guidance materials or draft strategies and related policy advice related to EdTech for country governments

 - translate academic research findings into practical advice and written briefs targeted at non-academic audiences

 - lead or contribute to research at the country level including design of contextually relevant research, management of research teams, identification and screening of relevant literature, analysis and reporting

 Consultants who are part of the Specialist Network will be called on by the EdTech Hub to carry out specific short-term assignments.
 We do not see the Specialist Network just as contractors to execute against deliverables, but rather as a diverse community of experts who will be part of the Hub’s global mission.
 Members of the Specialist Network will receive opportunities to connect, network, and learn from their peers around the globe.
 The Hub’s Specialist Network roster may also be shared with the World Bank, FCDO, and education ministries so that countries seeking support might draw on experts directly as needed.